My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Learn how to make oat milk better, like the pros!
+Learn how to make oat milk like the pros!
 After a lot of research and testing, we figured out an easy, consistent way to make perfectly smooth, creamy, lightly sweet oat milk at home.
 This is the real deal!
-The trick is to soak the oats briefly with a blend of enzymes.
-Since the starch is broken down, you can heat and blend this oat milk without it ever getting slimy.
+The trick is to soak oat flour with a blend of enzymes.
+Since the starch is broken down, you can heat and blend this oat milk, and it won't get slimy!

-Adjust the amount of oats slightly for different thickness, add flavors or sweetener, and include oil or cashews for a rich and creamy oat milk.
+Adjust the amount of oats slightly for different thickness, add flavors or sweetener, and include oil or cashews for a richer, extra creamy oat milk.

 Yield: makes 3 ½ cups, or 28 fluid ounces